WAIS-IV Assessment in Vienna to Aid the Understanding of ADHD

 The intelligence evaluation is designed for teenagers, adolescents, and adults, particularly those facing challenges in their studies, work or everyday functioning

-The assessment process consists of three stages:
+The assessment process typically consists of three stages:

 • Intake Session, online or in person (60 minutes)